-Join Timothy Pintello for an in-depth discussion in this video Creating local users using User Account Control Panel applet, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video Creating local users using User Account Control Panel applet, part of Windows Server 2012: Create and Manage Group Policy.

 - When creating local users and groups,…Windows Server has two tools we can use,…since we are creating local users we need…to be on a local computer or…in this case a stand alone server.…So for this demonstration I have brought up…the stand alone server, server one.…Now, the first tool for creating a local user…is the User App found in the Control Panel.…So let's come down here to our Control Panel,…we can right click the Start button, call the Control Panel,…and click that, this will bring up our basic Control Panel,…and Categories view.…

 For users, we can come here and click User Accounts,…and then we can click the User Accounts again,…and this brings up the User Accounts tool.…To create a new user, we need to come down here…to the Manage Another Account, click on that,…and this brings us a tool that shows us…each of the users that are already on this local computer.…As you can see we have an Administrator, a Guest,…and a User 1.…We want to go ahead and add another user.…So to add another user, we come down here…

 - Configuring Windows Firewall

 3. Configuring Application Restricting Policies